DMVis/DMVis/documentation/visualisations/StackedBarChart.md

 Sets the opacity of the bars.
 Either a number between 0 and 1, or a string representing a percentage between 0% and 100%.

+## showTotals

+- Type: `boolean`
+- Default: `false`

+Whether or not to display the sum of all bars at the end as a number.

 ## styleUtils

 - Type: `StyleUtils`